 Goa is known for its uninterrupted succession of sun-gilded beaches encasing its shores and humming restaurants serving local seafood.
 I like to come here at the end of a busy trip to soak up the fresh sea-air and lounge on the warming sand.
-With the Goan relaxed attitude towards life, I always find it hard not to slow down for a few days.
+With the Goan relaxed attitude toward life, I always find it hard not to slow down for a few days.

 Best things to do in Goa

 The state is made up of two halves, in north Goa the golden beaches are brimming with working fishermen, sunshades and vendors.
 By contrast, south Goa comprises secluded coves and stretches of sugary sand boarded by swinging palm trees.

 Take a guided tour of Goa with a local resident